 You know how important it is to backup the data on your website.
 If you don’t, you risk losing both static data and dynamic data, some of which may be irreplaceable.

-If you set up your site with SiteGround, you’ll need to make sure to have a regular backup system in place.
-However, in the event that your backup fails, SiteGround has you covered.
+If you set up your site with SG, you’ll need to make sure to have a regular backup system in place, just in case something happens to your site.
+However, in the event that your backup fails, they have you covered.

-They do daily backups of all of their clients’ websites so in the event that your backup fails or you need to reclaim your data for some reason, you can contact customer service and get what you need.
+They perform daily website backups of all of their clients’ websites so in the event that your backup fails or you need to reclaim your data for some reason, you can contact customer service and get what you need.

-SiteGround has, for the most part, a great record with transparency.
-When you visit their site, you’ll see that they display both their monthly uptime percentage and their yearly uptime percentage so you can see how their sites are performing.
+They have, for the most part, a great record with transparency.
+When you visit their site, you’ll see that they display both their monthly uptime percentage and their yearly uptime percentage so you can take a look how their sites are performing.

-They also provide – free of charge – the IP addresses of all of their data centers.
+SiteGround also provides – free of charge – every IP address of all of their data centers.
 Why does that matter?
-Because it lets you test the loading speed of your site from each one of the data centers so you can pick the one that will deliver the best user experience to your site’s visitors.
+Because revealing the IP address lets you speed test the loading speed of your site from each one of the data centers so you can pick the one that will deliver the best user experience to your site’s visitors.

 They’re also very honest about what’s included in each one of their plans.
-Some of the higher-priced plans user low-volume servers to ensure faster load times.
+Some of the higher price plans use low-volume servers to ensure faster load times.
 With SiteGround, you’ll always know what you’re getting in return for your money.

 As a whole, the hosting industry is very United States-centric, and that can be a problem for people who live in other countries.